dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 The purpose of the baseline compiler in Dora is to generate code as fast as possible, not to generate the most efficient code.
 The sooner it finishes code generation, the sooner execution can start.

-Many VMs like the JVM pair the baseline compiler with one or more optimizing compilers that compile functions to more efficient machine-code if it detects a function to be hot.
+Many VMs like the OpenJDK or V8 pair the baseline compiler (or interpreter) with one or more optimizing compilers that compile functions to more efficient machine-code if it detects a function to be hot.
 The optimizing compiler needs longer to compile a given function, but generates more optimized machine-code.
 This is acceptable since not all code gets compiled by the optimizing compiler but only hot code/functions.
 Dora doesn't have an optimizing compiler at the moment.